 However, a muscle fit shirt is cut exactly the same in the arms as a slim fit shirt, which means there’s generally not enough comfort where it matters.
 After all, most athletic builds have large arms, and these can often be difficult to accommodate in any kind of close fitting shirt.
 The other drawback of muscle fit shirts is that they’re still very baggy around the waist, which results in a less fitted look.
 This bagginess around the waist is something most athletic builds will want to avoid, particularly if they favour a closer fit elsewhere in the shirt.

 TAPERED™ Fit Shirts

 So now we know the difference with muscle fit vs slim fit.
 Finding a shirt that fits muscular body types can be very difficult.
 After all, most people with a muscular build want a shirt to be both fitted and comfortable, a combination that until recently was almost impossible to find.
 With the introduction of TAPERED™ fit shirts however, men now have the option for shirts that are fitted, but have enough stretch to provide comfort for all day wear.
+A perfect fit for a V taper physique.
 So why not show off all that hard work in the gym with a TAPERED™ fit shirt, and be comfortable as well as fashionable?

 Fully fitted in chest and shoulders whilst tapering sharply down, giving tailored look.
 No more bagginess in the waist.

 Feel the cotton stretch across your back.
 Four way stretch giving you comfort and control in your lats.